edbury/edbury.github.io/_highlights/12 Secrets of the Caucasus.md

       »The good qualities of the soul are formed in the mountains and only cleverness in the West.«
   - page: 87
     text: |
       These ruins were formerly castles, are still to some extent castles even today, though they are falling apart with time; the inhabitants move to some other cliff, where they build a new citadel and forget all too soon the heroic deeds which haunt the old one.
-Men are quickly forgotten, and nowhere quicker than in the mountains where one hero follows another overnight
+Men are quickly forgotten, and nowhere quicker than in the mountains where one hero follows another overnight.
 ---

 dogs